michaelgpearce/resume/README.md

 ## Experience

-### Jan 2010 - present, Lead Software Engineer, Rafter / Bookrenter.com, San Mateo, CA.
+### Jan 2010 - Oct 2016, Director of Engineering / Lead Software Engineer, Rafter / Bookrenter.com, San Mateo, CA.

-Rafter (formerly BookRenter.com) is a leading textbook rental platform written in Ruby/Rails.
-Responsibilities include design and development for a $80M/year e-commerce website, large scale refactorings of core domain objects into services, evaluating and choosing new technologies, and providing leadership to fellow software developers.
+Rafter (formerly BookRenter.com) is an education materials platform written in a combination of Ruby/Rails and React.
+Responsibilities include providing leadership to multiple tracks of product development, management of numerous software engineers at all experience levels, evaluating and evengelizing new technologies, design and development for a $80M/year e-commerce website, and large scale refactorings of core domain objects into services.

+* Director of engineering - provided leadership to a team of 10 engineers.
+Worked with engineering team to transition our front end architecture to React.
+Instituted bi-weekly demonstations among the product/design/engineering teams.
+Coordinated and lead engineering team's maintenance projects.
+Continued and lead tradition of "Rafter Hacks" for developers to try new technologies and build new tools on a bi-annual basis.

 * Lead developer for pricing system – a critical piece of the e-commerce platform capable of handing 1000's of requests per minute.
 Lead team to successfully isolate existing system to a web service from a monolithic Rails application.
 New architecture improved performance via horizontal scaling, caching, and parallelization.